torvalds/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 issues.

-"tpacpi" is used as a shorthand where "thinkpad-acpi" would be too long due to length limitations on some Linux kernel versions.
+"tpacpi" is used as a shorthand where "thinkpad-acpi" would be too long due to length limitations on some GNU/Linux kernel versions.

 Status
 ------